 That’s not to say that growth can’t be found in international markets.
 It just requires more work to uncover promising companies that may be hidden within indexes.
 And that’s where company-by-company analysis becomes so critical.
 The average stock in Europe may be growing slower than one in the U.S., but growth can still be found by those who look past index averages and examine each opportunity based on its individual characteristics.

 If you were going fishing, would you limit yourself to half the lake, or would you want to seek opportunities wherever they were available?
 Investing shouldn’t be any different.
 One of the greatest benefits of global investing is that it allows you to consider the world’s best companies, no matter where they are located.

 In certain sectors, European companies are among the world’s most dominant players, including large pharmaceutical companies Novartis, AstraZeneca and Novo Nordisk.
-The luxury goods industry is another example, centred in France, Italy and Switzerland, with companies such as LVMH, Kering and Richemont.
+The luxury goods industry is another example, centered in France, Italy and Switzerland with companies such as LVMH, Kering and Richemont.